yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 {% tip %}
-The `sessionDAO.activeSessionsCacheName` parameter should include a standard depanlinkSpace URLtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP9/Space+URLbelakanglink to the IMDG deployed within your site.
+The `sessionDAO.activeSessionsCacheName` parameter should include a standard [Space URL](http://wiki.gigaspaces.com/wiki/display/XAP9/Space+URL) to the IMDG deployed within your site.
 {% endtip %}